Write Great Beginnings

 - Incorporate backstory and reveal your characters’ pasts without overwhelming readers,

 - Create chapter endings that will make readers keep reading.

 - Avoid openings that are boring, confusing, clichéd, or misleading,

 - Discover what types of openings to avoid,

 - Find out why prologues and flashbacks can be problematic and how to handle them effectively.

 What is That Book About

 “It’s fairly easy to follow.
 And the book isn’t structured in an intimidating way.
-There are lot of information but it is carefully organized.
+There is a lot of information but it is carefully organized.
 In addition, the author provides exercises and examples throughout the book.”